wgraymacd/breeziq/README.md

-The code we used to control communications and vent response
+The code to control remote-vent communications and vent response